Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Discussion and Conclusion

-\item \textbf{Leverage External Benchmarks and Peer Data:} Internal calculations gain significant credibility when they are validated against external data.
-Use statistics from authoritative industry reports to benchmark breach costs and threat frequencies.
-Participate in industry ISACs to leverage peer experiences and collaborative intelligence.
-This demonstrates that the business case is grounded not just in internal assumptions but in the broader reality of the threat landscape \cite{IBM2024}. \end{itemize}
+\emph{External benchmarks and peer data.} Internal calculations gain credibility when compared with external evidence.
+Authoritative industry reports can inform loss magnitude and threat context, while participation in industry ISACs provides peer experience and collaborative intelligence \cite{IBM2024}.
+Aggregate attack prevalence should not be substituted directly for an organization's probability of a scope-matched material loss event.